furtal/trainerlist-server/README.md

         npm run-script syncdb

-To create the database if it does not exist, and also sync up any views that this server might need.
+This creates the couchDB database if it does not exist, and also syncs the design documents.

 To start the server, run